Black players in ice hockey: Racial incidents in the NHL

-During the 1958 season, Canadian born Willie O’Ree became the first player of African descent to join the National Hockey League.
-Playing a short career of only 45 games, O’Ree faced racism after being recalled from the Canadian minor leagues.
-While in the minor leagues, O’Ree recalls the racism he faced as predominantly muted.
-However, as soon as O’Ree entered into the NHL, racist remarks and actions by hostile fans and players appeared.
-While playing in America, O’Ree recalled one racial incident where Chicago Blackhawks forward Eric Nesterenko yelled racial slurs at O’Ree and butt-ended O’Ree with his stick.
-The event caused fights to break out between all players of each team and a police escort was required for O’Ree to leave the building safely.
-O’Ree has stated that the racism had not affected him in his playing career.
+During the 1958 season, Canadian-born Willie O'Ree became the first player of African descent to join the National Hockey League.
+Playing a short career of only 45 games, O'Ree faced racism after being recalled from the Canadian minor leagues.
+While in the minor leagues, O'Ree recalls the racism he faced as predominantly muted.
+However, as soon as O'Ree entered into the NHL, racist remarks and actions by hostile fans and players appeared.
+While playing in America, O'Ree recalled one racial incident where Chicago Blackhawks forward Eric Nesterenko yelled racial slurs at O'Ree and butt-ended O'Ree with his stick.
+The event caused fights to break out between all players of each team and a police escort was required for O'Ree to leave the building safely.
+O'Ree has stated that racism had not affected him in his playing career.
 In addition, any racial slurs, according to him, "would go in one ear, and out the other."
-O’Ree cites his brother as his main inspiration to become the first black hockey player.
+O'Ree cites his brother as his main inspiration to become the first black player.
 He found that if the fans were against him playing because of his skin color, he may as well ignore it and focus on what he does best.
-This motivation led Willie O’Ree to be named the "Jackie Robinson" of hockey by the NHL community.
+This motivation led Willie O'Ree to be named the "Jackie Robinson" of ice hockey by the NHL community.

-When O’Ree first entered the league as the first ice hockey player of African descent, he received no recognition by the league or the media.
-The media did not publish any articles that the color line in hockey had been broken.
-Some newspapers who reported about the first game O’Ree played in confused O’Ree's first name Willie, as Billy.
-O’Ree himself noted, “It didn’t really dawn on me then,” that he had broken the color barrier in professional hockey.
+When O'Ree first entered the league as the first ice hockey player of African descent, he received no recognition from the league or the media.
+The media did not publish any articles that the color line in ice hockey had been broken.
+Some newspapers who reported about the first game O'Ree played confused O'Ree's first name Willie, as Billy.
+O'Ree himself noted, "It didn't really dawn on me then," that he had broken the color barrier in professional ice hockey.
 When Val James first entered the league in 1981, the NHL did not make any recognition of him being the first African American in the NHL.